ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/getting-started-audit.rst

 Defining the audit
 ------------------

-Each script runs against a configures variables file found in the content location in
+Each script runs against a configured variables file found in the content location in

 .. code-block:: shell